in4lio/yupp/doc/library.md

 ####dict

-__dict__ macro allows to define a series of lists that make it easy to generate repeating code structures by a dictionary.
+This macro allows to define a series of lists that make it easy to generate repeating code structures by a dictionary.

 ```cpp